VariantSync/FeatureTraceRecording/README.md

 1. Motivating Example
     - Alice's part of the motivating example shown in Figure 1 in the paper.
     - Bob's part of the motivating example shown in Figure 3 in the paper.
 As the synchronisation of code and feature traces across clones is subject to future work, this example simulates how we envision the synchronisation.
-2. Edit Patterns from the Evaluation (Section 5): For each pattern we show how to reproduce it in the general case and when an outer scope (eg., a method) is already assigned the target mapping.
+2. Examples of Edit Patterns from the Evaluation (Section 5): For each pattern we show how to reproduce it in the general case and when an outer scope (eg., a method) is already assigned the target mapping.
 We omitted AddIfdef* as it is just a repitition of AddIfdef with arbitrary contexts and code fragments.
 As AddIfdefElse has to be reproduced using two variants, we need two different examples here, one for the if-branch and one for the else-branch.

 ## If You Cannot Get it Running ...
-..., you can find screenshots of the prototype's output in the docs folder:
+..., you can find screenshots of the demo's output in the docs folder:

 - [docs/Alice.png](docs/Alice.png): Shows the output for Figure 1 in the paper.
 Alice performs several edits to the `pop` method.
 - [docs/Bob.png](docs/Bob.png): Shows how synchronising Alice's changes to Bob's variant would look like.
 As the synchronisation of code and feature traces across clones is subject to future work, this example simulates how we envision the synchronisation.